HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 7. General Operation/section 7-3 Public Service and emcomm.md

 Ham radio operators also provide valuable communication support for non-emergency community events like marathons, parades, and weather spotting networks.
 When participating in any public service activity:

-- Follow the Net Control Station's instructions
+- Follow the Net Control Station's instructions.
-- Keep transmissions brief and focused
+- Keep transmissions brief and focused.
-- Use plain language and *spell unusual words using a standard phonetic alphabet* for clarity
+- Use plain language and *spell unusual words using a standard phonetic alphabet* for clarity.

 Remember these key regulations:

-- *FCC rules always apply* to the operation of amateur stations, even during emergencies
+- *FCC rules always apply* to the operation of amateur stations, even during emergencies.
-- Amateur operators cannot accept compensation for providing communications (more in Section 8.6)
+- Amateur operators cannot accept compensation for providing communications (more in Section 8.6).

 Participating in these activities builds skills that are valuable during actual emergencies while helping your community.